 Customer loyalty programs are one of my favorite ways to increase sales.

-But no matter which one that you choose, it will increase the likelihood that they’ll make purchases from your brand.
+No matter which one you choose, it will increase the likelihood of customers making purchases from your brand.

 One of the most common types of loyalty programs is based on a per visit or per purchase system.
 Think about how a punch card works at a local deli or pizza shop.

-Businesses offer something like a free meal on the customer’s 10th visit, regardless of how much they spend each time they buy something.
+Businesses offer something like a free meal on the customer’s 10th visit, regardless of how much the customer spends each time they buy something.

 Another way to approach this is based on spending tiers.
 The more a customer spends in a given time frame, such as a year, the better their benefits get.

 No matter which option you choose, having a loyalty program built into your mobile app will help skyrocket your sales.
 That’s because people won’t have to worry about carrying a physical card.

 They won’t need to memorize an account number.
 All they need to do is make purchases through the app, and the rest takes care of itself.